Copper IUD and menstruation: menstrual flow and bleeding

 This intra-uterine device can be used by all women, including those who have never been pregnant.
 Contrary to popular belief, it is not harmful to health.
 Different IUD sizes are available.
 It's a hormone-free contraceptive that preserves the natural cycle.
 What's more, the IUD has no impact on fertility!

-Like many contraceptive methods, the IUD and periods are linked.
-To act, the IUD causes chronic inflammation of the endometrium.
+Like many contraceptive methods, the IUD and menstruation are linked.
+The IUD causes chronic inflammation of the endometrium.
 Menstruation with an IUD is therefore different.

-The arrival of periods abundant and sometimes painful after insertion
+The arrival of heavy, sometimes painful periods after insertion

-The first menstrual periods after insertion of a copper IUD are more pleasant. abundantmore long and sometimes more painful.
-This is normal and should eventually stabilize after several cycles (about 6 months).
+The first periods after insertion of a copper IUD are heavier, longer and sometimes more painful.
+This is normal and should eventually stabilize after several cycles (around 6 months).

-On the other hand, if you experience periods very heavy or even haemorrhagic bleeding, causing pain, fatigue, dizziness, anaemia or other effects, consult your doctor.
+However, if very heavy periods or even bleeding persist, causing pain, fatigue, dizziness, anaemia or other effects, consult your doctor.
 It may be that this contraceptive method is not suitable for you.
-All you need to do is have your health-care professional remove it from the cervix using the threads.
+In this case, all you need to do is have your health-care professional remove it from the cervix using the threads.

 Normal periods after a period of adjustment

 Finally, after a period of adjustment, menstruation usually stabilizes.
 However, they may remain a little heavier than before insertion.
 For women with a naturally short, very light flow, the difference will be minimal.
-The copper IUD can also cause brown bleeding one or two days before periods.
-This contraceptive method extends the duration of menstruation.
+The copper IUD can also cause brown bleeding one or two days before menstruation.
+In this case, the duration of menstruation is extended with this contraceptive method.

 Bleeding outside the menstrual flow

-Several months after fitting an IUD, it is possible to experience blood loss outside the periods, known as spotting.
-It's nothing to worry about, just give your body time to s'adapt to this new contraceptive method.
+Several months after fitting an IUD, you may experience blood loss outside the menstrual period, known as spotting.
+It's nothing to worry about, just give your body time to adapt to this new contraceptive method.

 Blood loss can also occur after fitting a copper IUD.
 It is also possible (but less common) to bleed during insertion.
-To help you cope, you can use a period pants.
+To help you cope with this, you can use a menstrual panty.

 When is it not advisable to wear a copper IUD?

-The IUD can be worn by all womenwhether they've had children or not.
+The IUD can be worn by all women, whether or not they have had children.

-The choice of this contraceptive method is however not recommended for women with certain health concerns:
+However, this contraceptive method is not recommended for women with certain health concerns:

-• a malformation of the uterus or, more generally, an abnormality of the uterine cavity, making it impossible to insert an IUD.
+- a malformation of the uterus or, more generally, an abnormality of the uterine cavity, which would make it impossible to insert an IUD.

-• recent childbirth (wait 4 weeks after l)
+- recent childbirth (wait 4 weeks after delivery)

 What are the advantages of a copper IUD compared with a hormonal device?